Understanding the Depreciation Deduction & How It Reduces Your Taxes

 How Does Depreciation Affect Taxes?

-Depreciation is beneficial to businesses because it allows them to reduce the number of their taxable earnings.
+Depreciation is beneficial to businesses because it allows them to reduce their taxable income.

-In other words, claiming depreciation indirectly reduces your taxes because it lowers your tax basis.
-Depreciation doesn't directly reduce your debt because it's not a tax credit.
-Instead, it reduces the amount you must use to calculate your business's taxable income.
+In other words, claiming depreciation indirectly reduces your taxes because it lowers your taxable income.
+Depreciation does not directly reduce your tax bill because it is not a tax credit.
+Instead, it reduces the income amount used to calculate how much tax you owe.

 Discovering how different types of income are taxed is crucial for understanding your tax obligations.
 If you found our guide on progressive tax codes informative, you won't want to miss our latest blog post, Breaking Down Income Types: How Each Is Taxed.
 In this comprehensive article, we delve into the various forms of income, such as earned income, investment income, rental earnings, and more.
 We explain how each type is taxed, providing clear examples and comparisons.